Nepenthes andamana: Description

 The tubulose to narrowly infundibular upper pitchers are similar in size to their terrestrial counterparts, measuring up to 16 cm in height by 3 cm in width.
 The wings, if present, are up to 1 mm wide, otherwise they are reduced to a pair of ridges.
-The pitcher mouth is orbicular to broadly ovate and has an oblique insertion.
+The pitcher's mouth is orbicular to broadly ovate and has an oblique insertion.
 The peristome of upper pitchers often has a slightly lobed outer margin.
 The lid as well as other parts of the pitcher are similar to those found in terrestrial traps.
 Aerial pitchers have a lighter pigmentation than their lower counterparts, being yellow to white on the outer surface.
 Red blotches may or may not be present on the waxy inner surface.
 The peristome is white throughout, while the lid may be green, yellow, or white.

-Nepenthes andamana has a racemose inflorescence.
+Nepenthes andamana have a racemose inflorescence.
 In male plants, it reaches 110 cm in length, of which the peduncle constitutes 45–65 cm and the rachis 20–45 cm.
 Around 40–190 flowers are produced.
 Most are borne solitarily on pedicels measuring 3–6 mm in length, although some may have two-flowered partial peduncles.
 The pedicels often bear a bract in their basal half.
 This structure is up to 2 mm long and is bent outwards from the pedicels.
 The androphore is up to 1 mm long.
 Tepals are elliptic and up to 4 mm long by 2.5 mm wide.
 They are green when newly opened, but later darken to red.
 The female inflorescence is similar in structure to the male one, but differs in having a shorter rachis (17–22 cm long) and longer pedicels of 5–15 mm, which either have greatly reduced bracts or lack them altogether.
 It also differs in that the tepals are narrower (up to 4 mm by 1.5 mm) and always green.

 An indumentum of orange or brown hairs (0.1–0.8 mm long) is present on the inflorescence as well as the bases, apices, margins, and midribs of the leaves.
 The stem is glabrous, whereas the hairs of the leaves are caducous, being present only on the upper parts of the plant.

 Like all pyrophytic Nepenthes from Indochina, N. andamana has a well-developed rootstock.